Nia-TN1012/WSBManager/README.md

 # Legal Disclaimer

-The author and Chronoir.net accept no any responsibility for any obstacles or damages caused by using this application.
+The author and Nia T.N.
+Tech Lab accept no any responsibility for any obstacles or damages caused by using this application.
 Please be understanding of this beforehand.

 # Release note